unparalleled-js/docs-1/connectors/mssql/introduction.md

 ### Data types

 The other component of a `WHERE` condition would be to use these operators in conjunction with the proper datatypes.
-When writing `WHERE` statements, make sure you compare a variable of `data type = integer` in your table with a  instead of a variable of `data type = integer` instead of `data type = string`.
+When writing `WHERE` statements, make sure you compare a variable of `data type = integer` in your table with a  variable of `data type = integer` instead of `data type = string`.

 Workato also helps reveal the data types expected for each input field when you select
 - **Select rows** actions